The mental wellness story of one of our founders

 Skills help you through challenging situations.
 The theory may provide some support, but it isn't something you can fully depend upon because your own experience is missing.

 All skills develop only with practice, be it professional, business, interpersonal, or intrapersonal skills.
-What I learned in a hard way is that skills are the secret success ingredient that will make all the difference in real-life and work situations.
+What I learned the hard way is that skills are the secret success ingredient that will make all the difference in real-life and work situations.

 7 MENTAL WELLNESS AND (SELF-)LEADERSHIP LESSONS